Splinter Cell: Blacklist Low End Performance Guide

 |Operating System / DirectX||Windows 8 64-bit, Windows 7 SP1 64-bit||Windows XP SP3, Windows Vista SP2,Windows 7 SP1, Windows 8 (32bit/64bit)|

-We selected the beginning of Safehouse mission which is set to Benghazi, Libya.
+We selected the beginning of the Safehouse mission which is set to Benghazi, Libya.
 The level has lots of people and objects to render enough to stress our system.
 We used 60 second Fraps 3.5.9 benchmark three times to record the average and minimum frames per second.

 We tested different AMD Catalyst versions to see if drivers will give improvements.

 Updating from Catalyst 13.5 Beta 2 to 13.8 Beta 2 gives overall improvements, improving both average and minimum from 6 to 8 fps.
 But updating further to 13.10 Beta did not give any improvements.

 The change in texture quality is very visible across each setting.
 It improved the wall and wood texture, the cloth design, and the writings.
 The performance hit is minimal on medium.
 Setting too high and ultra the minimum fps is very much affected reducing to 24 from 30 fps.

 Shadow quality is also visible across each setting, improving the edge of the shadows.
 Ultra setting adds a blurring effect on the edges.
 At medium settings, there is almost no performance hit while on high and ultra the performance hit is moderate.